Will Saul: Career

-Will Saul started his first record label, Simple Records in 2003, after having worked at Sony International’s A&R department for two years.
-It was when subsequently working for Koobla Records and then Phonica that he had his eyes fully opened to the wonderful world of house and techno.
-Simple Records is one of the leading lights of the more melodic side of house music – releasing music from the label’s core artists (Saul, Sideshow) as well as Vector Lovers, Marc Romboy, and Motorcitysoul.
+Will Saul started his first record label, Simple Records, in 2003, after having worked at Sony International’s A&R department for two years.
+He learned about house and techno while at Koobla Records and Phonica.
+Simple Records releases house music by artists such as Saul, Sideshow, Vector Lovers, Marc Romboy, and Motorcitysoul.

-February 2005 saw the release of Simple One, a compilation that encapsulates the labels sound – edgy and deep but tuneful and organic.
-In the early summer of the same year, Saul followed with the release of his debut artist album Space Between, a soulful and melodic journey geared towards home listening rather than the dancefloor.
+February 2005 saw the release of Simple One, a compilation that encapsulated the label's sound.
+In the early summer of the same year, Saul followed with the release of his debut artist album Space Between, a soulful and melodic work geared towards home listening rather than the dance floor.

-Saul started Aus Music in 2006 with Sideshow (Fink on Ninja Tune).
-The label explores the more leftfield and experimental side of house, techno, dub and downtempo, with releases from cutting edge artists such as Motorcitysoul, Lee Jones, Martyn, Appleblim, Ramadanman, Joy Orbison, Shur-I-Kan and Midland.
+Saul started the record label Aus Music in 2006 with Sideshow (Fink on Ninja Tune).
+Aus Music explores the more experimental side of house, techno, dub, and downtempo, with releases from artists such as Motorcitysoul, Lee Jones, Martyn, Appleblim, Ramadanman, Joy Orbison, Shur-I-Kan and Midland.

-Over the last few years, Saul has gained an admirable reputation as not only a DJ but also a talented A&R producer, thus in 2009, Saul released a three-disc contribution to EQ Recordings Balance series.
+Additionally, Saul has operated as an A&R producer.
+In 2009, Saul released a three-disc contribution to the EQ Recordings Balance series.
 Saul was also a resident at the London club The End for many years before it closed in January 2009.
 He contributed to BBC Radio 1's Essential Mix series on 27 April 2013.

 Since 2015, Saul has served as A&R for !K7's DJ-Kicks series, beginning with Actress' entry to the series in May, and continuing with entries by DJ Koze, Seth Troxler, Moodymann, Dam-Funk, Jackmaster, Marcel Dettmann, and Daniel Avery that received praise from critics and audiences.